-Important: Do not adjust the rear drive roller of the belt.
+Important: Do not adjust the rear drive roller of the conveyor belt.
 It is set to factory specifications.
-Contact your authorized Toro distributor if adjustment is required.
+Contact your authorized Toro distributor it needs an adjustment.

-- 1. If belt is tracking toward this side...
+- If belt is tracking toward this side-

-- Then adjust this tensioner to the front on the same side.
+- Then adjust this tensioner to the front on the same side

 - 3. Rear

-- 4. Front
+- Front 4.

-- 5. Take up bearing
+- Take up bearing

-- 6. Adjuster nut

 - 7. Locking nut

 - Tensioner rod

 - Belt roller

-- 10. Conveyor belt
+- Conveyor belt

-- 11. Drive roller
+- Drive roller

+- 6. Adjuster nut

-Tensioning the Conveyor Belt
+Adjusting the Conveyor Belt Tension

-Check and adjust the belt tension frequently (Figure 57).
-All rubber conveyor belts will stretch, especially when they are new or have not been used recently.
+Check and adjust the belt tension frequently (Figure 52).
+All rubber conveyor belts stretch, especially when they are new or have not been used for a while.

-1. Park the machine on level ground with the rear gate and feed gate at least 6.25 mm (1/4 inch) off the floor (depending on the material).

-- 2. Fully load the machine with sand that you expect the machine to use. - 3.
-Remove the black front covers on either side of the machine. - 4.
-Using 2 wrenches, hold the end of the tensioner rod stationary, while loosening the locking nut closest to the end of the rod. - 5.
-Move the locking nut back 2-5 cm (1-2 inches).
+- Park the machine on level ground with the rear gate and feed gate at least 6.25 mm (1/4 inch) off the floor (depending on the material). - Fully load the machine with sand that you expect the machine to use. - Remove the black front covers on either side of 3. the machine. - Using two wrenches, hold the end of the tensioner rod stationary, while loosening the locking nut closest to the end of the rod. - Move the locking nut back 2 to 5 cm (1 to 2 inches).